Microsoft Windows version history: Windows 95

 OSR2, OSR2.1, and OSR2.5 were not released to the general public, rather, they were available only to OEMs that would preload the OS onto computers.
 Some companies sold new hard drives with OSR2 preinstalled (officially justifying this as needed due to the hard drive's capacity).

 The first Microsoft Plus! add-on pack was sold for Windows 95.
 Microsoft ended extended support for Windows 95 on December 31, 2001.

+Phases in development

 Windows NT 4.0

 Microsoft released the successor to NT 3.51, Windows NT 4.0, on August 24, 1996, one year after the release of Windows 95.
 It was Microsoft's primary business-oriented operating system until the introduction of Windows 2000.
 Major new features included the new Explorer shell from Windows 95, scalability and feature improvements to the core architecture, kernel, USER32, COM and MSRPC.

 Windows NT 4.0 came in five versions: